LSSTDESC/qp/docs/user_guide/qpprimer.md

 ## Parameterizations

-A **parameterization** in `qp` refers to how a distribution is represented.
-For example, in the above sample plots, each of these distributions are represented using the normal distribution, which is an analytic function that has the parameters "mean" and "standard deviation".
+A **parameterization** in `qp` refers to how a distribution of outcomes is represented.
+For example, in the above sample plots, the distribution functions (PDF, CDF, etc) are applied to an analytic function called the normal distribution.
+This analytic parameterization is one way of representing this distribution of outcomes, and has parameters "mean" and "standard deviation".
 However, there are other ways to parameterize the same distribution.
-The figure below shows the same distribution parameterized in each of the four ways supported by `qp`:
+The figure below shows the same normal distribution parameterized in each of the four ways supported by `qp`:

-- Gaussian: parameters are mean and standard deviation
+- Gaussian mixture model: parameters are mean and standard deviation
 - Histogram: parameters are bin edges and bin values
 - Interpolation: parameters are a set of $x$ and $y$ values
 - Quantiles: parameters are the quantiles and the corresponding locations or $x$ values